How did universities develop?

 Early universities were rigid and heavily influenced by Aristotle's notion of the sciences and learning.
 However, scholars began to experiment with new ways of learning and experimentation.
 Disciplines began to break away from a heavy influence of humanistic influences.
 This led to the divergent development of the sciences from the humanities within an education system.
 By the 18th century, universities also began developing research journals, encouraging scholars to publish and circulate their findings with other scholars.
 In Germany, Wilhelm von Humboldt developed ideas of academic freedom, seminars, and laboratories as a way for universities to foster debate, knowledge, and new scientific inquiry.

-During the 19th century, public universities available for the masses became more widespread.
-It was only in the 19th century that religion began to become less of an important focus in the curriculum.
-This gradually made universities secular higher education institutions and, with the development of the Industrial Revolution, many universities began to more greatly focus on the sciences as industrialization began to develop as a form of competition between the Western world.
+During the 19th century, public universities available to the masses became more widespread.
+Only in the 19th century did religion become less of an important focus in the curriculum.
+This gradually made universities secular higher education institutions.
+With the development of the Industrial Revolution, many universities began to focus more on the sciences as industrialization began to develop as a form of competition between the Western world.
 In Britain, the concept of the civic university was seen as an engine for developing a secular, economic potential that used the masses by giving them access to education.

-The British Empire and later other European empires began to transplant the European model of education around the world.
-While the United States began to adopt some of the German model for a research university, much of the rest of the world also was instilled with European concepts.
-These then became pervasive and entrenched within countries such that when colonial powers diminished in the 20th century, the university systems they either founded or had fostered as educational models were largely kept in places such as India, Kenya, and in the Middle East.
+The British Empire and later other European empires began to transplant the European education model around the world.
+While the United States began to adopt some of the German models for a research university, much of the rest of the world also was instilled with European concepts.
+These then became pervasive and entrenched within countries such that when colonial powers diminished in the 20th century, the university systems they either founded or had fostered as educational models were largely kept in places such as India, Kenya, and the Middle East.

 Today's universities have diversified further.
-Private universities that have a business-like or for profit model has been one prominent model developed recently.
-Intergovernmental and universities built by countries in foreign places have been created as a way to promote ideas or training that is similar to what one might obtain in the home countries.
-This has spread many similar concepts of universities world wide, where countries with very different cultures and traditions now have relatively similar ideas of universities.
-This has also become a way in which countries now see universities as a way to compete in the global marketplace, as they train their masses and develop their economic competitiveness.
+Private universities that have a business-like or for-profit model has been one prominent model developed recently.
+Intergovernmental and universities built by countries in foreign places have been created to promote ideas or training that is similar to what one might obtain in the home countries.
+This has spread many similar universities worldwide, where countries with very different cultures and traditions now have relatively similar universities' ideas.
+This has also become a way in which countries now see universities to compete in the global marketplace, as they train their masses and develop their economic competitiveness.

-What we seen then is that higher education changed conceptually from restricted academic institutions, to the foundation of universities, which proved to be similar to guilds in the Medieval period.
-It was only in the late Medieval and Early Modern era that universities began to spread more rapidly and in the 19th century these institutions became fully secular.
+We see then that higher education changed conceptually from restricted academic institutions to the foundation of universities, which proved to be similar to guilds in the Medieval period.
+It was only in the late Medieval and Early Modern eras that universities began to spread more rapidly, and in the 19th century, these institutions became fully secular.
 This secularization, and later acceptance of women, helped the masses to enroll in universities during the 19th century.
 The concept of mass education became established as industrialization became a key for countries' economic success and power.